 For Levels 5-7 the teacher is assessing the students' ability to count to 120 by ones, fives and tens.
 This assessment has three parts.
-The teacher asks the student to count to 120 starting at the number one.
-Then the teacher asks the student to count to 120 by fives, starting at the number five.
+The teacher asks the student to count to 120 by fives, starting at the number five.
+Next the teacher asks the student to count to 120 by fives, starting at the number five.
 Next the teacher asks the student to count 120 by tens, starting at the number ten.